 Recognized for quality

-The University of Kansas Cancer Center is among a select few in the country, and the region’s first, to earn National Cancer Institute designation.
+The University of Kansas Cancer Center is among a select few in the country, and the region’s only cancer center to achieve National Cancer Institute comprehensive designation.
 U.S. News & World Report ranks us among the top cancer care programs in the nation.

 Request your appointment today.